aws-samples/aws-hpc-recipes/recipes/pcs/cluster_dns/README.md

 NetworkManager AMIs, `nmcli -g ipv4.dns-search connection show <con>` should include the zone.
 The script logs which path it took.

-**The reconcile Lambda deleted a record for a running node.** A transient `DescribeInstances` failure can do this.
-The node re-registers on its next boot, and the record is idempotent, so the effect is temporary.
-This is why the script runs `EVERY_BOOT`.
+**The reconcile Lambda deleted a record for a running node.** The record does **not** come back on its own — lifecycle actions run at boot, so the node stays unresolvable until it is rebooted or replaced.
+Re-register by hand with `aws route53 change-resource-record-sets`, or reboot the node.
+Likely causes, in order: the node registered an address that is not on any of its ENIs; the node is not tagged with `ClusterTagKey`, so reconcile does not see it as live; or the record was overwritten by another principal holding the node role.
+A transient `DescribeInstances` failure is *not* a cause — the call raises and the pass aborts before deleting anything, and an empty instance list is treated as untrustworthy and skipped.

+**A short name intermittently fails to resolve during a scale-up.** Negative answers are cached for the zone's negative TTL (about 900 s), which `RecordTTL` does not affect.
+A peer queried before it registered stays `NXDOMAIN` in the resolver cache for minutes after it is healthy.
+On `systemd-resolved` nodes, `resolvectl flush-caches` clears it.

+**Nodes in a large scale-up have no records.** `ChangeResourceRecordSets` is throttled per account and serialized per hosted zone, and the script makes one attempt then gives up until the next boot.
+Check the node's NLA log for a throttling error.
+Stagger large scale-ups, or reboot the affected nodes.

 ## FAQ